getsolus/solus-site.github.io/content/blog/2017/05/2017-05-22-this-week-in-solus-install-45/index.md

 ![relimg](solus-sc-multi.jpg)

 v18 of our Software Center was released last week.
 This release featured a bunch of UX improvements, starting with improved AppStream integration that enables us to express more information about an application and its developer(s).
-This is most noticable when paired with our new package view page.
+This is most noticeable when paired with our new package view page.

 The new package view page features screenshot support, as well as exposing more in-depth app descriptions, installed package size, version information, and various buttons to the developer's website and donation links that they may provide.